- What SAP said about SAP’s integrated suite offers a lower TCO.

 The Truth About SAP’s Integrated Suite and a Lower TCO?

-As covered in the article The Fallacy of the Benefits of the Integrated Suite, SAP and their partners offered deceptions in multiple directions to customers.
+As covered in the article, The Fallacy of the Benefits of the Integrated Suite, SAP, and its partners offered deceptions in multiple directions to customers.

-- While R/3 – ERP was integrated in that all the modules sat on the same database, the new products introduced by SAP (BW, APO, etc..) were not any more integrated into many cases than best of breed applications that were connected to SAP.
+- While R/3 – ERP was integrated into that all the modules sat on the same database, the new products introduced by SAP (BW, APO, etc..) were not anymore integrated into many cases than best of breed applications that were connected to SAP.

-- Legacy systems often did not go away, therefore SAP ERP still had to be integrated to these systems.
+- Legacy systems often did not go away; therefore, SAP ERP still had to be integrated into these systems.

-- SAP proved very expensive to integrate to, being one of the only applications in the market that could not connect directly tables, but instead forced companies to go through antiquated things called IDOCs.
+- SAP proved very expensive to integrate to, being one of the only applications in the market that could not connect tables directly, but instead forced companies to go through old things called IDOCs.

 - Integration is not a primary driver of TCO.
 SAP and their consulting partners pushed to overestimate the cost of integration for no other reason than it helped push more money to SAP and their consulting partners.